Belize: Law of Offshore

 - no price controls for items sold by domestic suppliers to EPZ businesses;

-- no regulatory restrictions on any exports (except of course for fire-arms, military equipment or material, and illegal drugs under the laws of Belize).
+- no regulatory restrictions on any exports (except of course for fire-arms, military equipment or material and illegal drugs under the Belizean law).

 The Supplies (Control) Act and the Rent Restriction Act do not apply to an EPZ business either.
 In addition, an EPZ business will enjoy: